 Primary complex, a form of Tuberculosis, is a disease that is common among children.
 It is caused by infection from the bacteria Mycobacterium tuberculosis .
 Virtually all transmission of Mycobacterium tuberculosis is from person to person, usually by mucous droplets that become airborne when the ill individual coughs, sneezes, laughs, sings, or even breathes .

-Our baby Yesha has been in medication for almost two months now.
+Unfortunately, our baby Yesha, like many young children, has contracted this disease.
+She has been in medication for almost two months now.
 Prior to that, we were really worried about her poor weight gain and low appetite.
 What’s frustrating was we’re totally clueless on what’s causing it back then.
-Below were the symptoms that she was experiencing:
+In our experience, below were the symptoms that she was exhibiting:

 Symptoms of Primary Complex